kuzzleio/documentation/src/sdk-reference/go/1/collection/search-specifications/index.md

 ### Optional:

 - `query`: the search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.
-- `aggregations`: control how the search results should be [aggregated](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-aggregations.html)
+- `aggregations`: controls how the search results should be [aggregated](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-aggregations.html)
 - `sort`: contains a list of fields, used to [sort search results](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-sort.html), in order of importance.

 An empty body matches all documents in the queried collection.